mahhov/shadow-dom-style-sharing/readmeTemplate.md

 ### syntax

 at the moment, to avoid having to re-parse the css styling, we reuse the browser's parsed `document.styleSheets`.
 Unfortunately, browsers prune invalid `css` when generating `document.styleSheets`.
 This means we're unable to use custom pseudo-selectors such as `::theme` and `::part`, and instead use the `.theme` and `.part` syntax.
-Furthermore, as class selectors, e.g. `.part`, can't have parenthetical parameters, we must use `.pend` to indicate the end of .part, otherwise it will be assumed to end at the next `.theme`, `.part`, or `;`.
+Furthermore, as class selectors, e.g. `.part`, can't have parenthetical parameters, we must use `.partend` to indicate the end of .part, otherwise it will be assumed to end at the next `.theme`, `.part`, or `;`.

 ## example